 Last year, popular YouTuber Desmond “Etika” Amofah tragically took his own life, so artist and content creator CptnAlex – who produces a wide range of customised shells and other items relating to Nintendo – decided to produce the ‘Etikon’ to raise money for JED Foundation, a mental health and suicide prevention charity.

 While an initial crowdfunding campaign to create the controllers was unsuccessful, CptnAlex ran a second, smaller campaign which was.
-This campaign raised $10,000 for the charity, but CptnAlex has recently confirmed
+This campaign raised $10,000 for the charity, but CptnAlex has recently confirmed that following a cease and desist from Nintendo issued at the end of September, he had to stop selling the special controllers (thanks, VGC).

 The issue wasn’t that Alex was selling modified controllers – it was related to the fact that the devices used the Joy-Con name, which is Nintendo’s copyright.
 “Nintendo didn’t shut down my business completely,” CptnAlex told fans on Twitter.
 “They just had me remove some designs and I’m modifying most of them.
 Controller modification isn’t the issue, use of copyright is.”